 Atlantic Speech and Debate is Hampton Roads Speech and Debate Club for Homeschool and Private Christian School students 12 through 18 years of age.
-We train up critical thinkers and effective communicators to be leaders, world changers for the glory of God.
+We train up critical thinkers and effective communicators to be leaders and world changers for the glory of God.
 Members of Atlantic Speech and Debate are able to compete in two national competitive speech and debate leagues; National Christian Forensics and Communications Association, NCFCA, and Stoa Speech and Debate.

 "NCFCA is an organization committed to training homeschool, high school students to address life issues in a manner that glorifies God, and ultimately preparing our students to shape our culture and impact people for Christ" -NCFCA